-Varicella-zoster vaccines are recommended for children age 12 months and older to prevent chickenpox and for adults age 60 and older to prevent shingles, but the formulations are different, and the vaccines are not interchangeable.
+Varicella-zoster vaccines are approved for children age 12 months and older to prevent chickenpox and for adults age 50 and older to prevent shingles, but the formulations are different, and the vaccines are not interchangeable.

 To develop shingles, you have to catch chickenpox first, which typically happens in childhood.
 When you get over chickenpox, the varicella-zoster virus stays in your body, but remains dormant, often for many years and possibly for life.
 As you age, though, there's an increasing risk that the virus will reactivate, resulting in shingles.

 - Zostavax (prescribing information).
-Whitehouse Station, N.J.: Merck & Co.; 2014. https://www.merckvaccines.com/Products/Zostavax/Pages/home.
-Accessed April 6, 2015.
+Whitehouse Station, N.J.: Merck Sharp & Dohme Corp.; 2018. https://www.merckvaccines.com/Products/Zostavax.
+Accessed June 4, 2018.

 - What everyone should know about Zostavax.
 Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/vpd/shingles/public/zostavax/index.html.
 Accessed May 15, 2018.

 - Steckelberg JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 April 16, 2018.